 Business colleagues in a social setting

-The Digital Hub and the Dublin Chamber of Commerce organise regular startup networking events throughout the year too.
-For other meetups and events, check out Startup Digest and Dublin Startup week too.
+Key players such as The Digital Hub and the Dublin Chamber of Commerce host regular startup networking events throughout the year.

 Erasmus for Young Entrepreneurs